Gouldh/Portfolio-Analysis-Suite/README.md

 # Comprehensive Portfolio Analysis Suite

 ## Project Overview
-This repository hosts a comprehensive portfolio analysis suite, designed to provide deep insights into investment strategies.
-The suite consists of two main components: a portfolio optimizer (`optimizer.py`) and a backtesting tool (`backtester.py`).
+This repository hosts a small portfolio analysis suite, designed to provide deep insights into investment strategies.
+The suite consists of two main components: a portfolio optimizerand a backtesting tool.
 The optimizer uses Monte Carlo simulations for asset allocation, while the backtester assesses strategies against historical data.
-Built with Python, the suite leverages libraries such as `yfinance` for financial data, `numpy` and `pandas` for numerical analysis and data management, and `matplotlib` and `seaborn` for advanced visualizations.

 ## Features
 - **Portfolio Optimization**: The optimizer conducts simulations to find the ideal asset allocation, maximizing returns and minimizing risks.